ejedev/dorkhunter/README.md

 - Various libraries found in requirements.txt

 # Features
 Searches google based on either pre-provided dorks or allows custom entry.
 Returns and tests as many results as you'd like.
+It then stores the valid sites in a text file in the root folder of the program.

 The provided dorks are cat, id, article, page, and bookid.